TulioPD/MikiMediaPaloTG/README.md

 ## Current features

-This project contains a Card Selector, a pretty simple Card Database to easilly access test Cards, a Card UI builder/Editor, a tool that lets you take a Screenshot of a Card displayed in the CardSelector class and a few other WIP features.
+This project contains a Card Selector, a pretty simple Card Database to easilly access test Cards, a Card UI builder/Editor, a tool that lets you take a Screenshot of a Card displayed in the CardSelector and convert it into a png file and a few other WIP features.

 Assets/CardImage contains updated examples of a png generated using the canvas elements that represents a Card.
 It selects border, mana image and art image from a folder based on the card information.
-You can change the fonts and sprites used to anything you like without any major issues other than changinf a few sizes
+You can change the fonts and sprites used to anything you like without any major issues other than changing a few sizes